Lisbon in December: A Holiday Walk in an Enchanting City

 It’s no surprise, then, that this attention to decorative detail has left me a bit of a critic of poorly done Christmas lights.
 You know, the lame string with a mismatch of coloured bulbs, the random stringing together of a garish assortment of lights, or the haphazard installation of every light, outdoor ornament and inflatable figure known to mankind.
 The latter is something I have semi-affectionately termed “festive vomit”: too much, too garish, too chaotic, too over the top.
 I know some people love the excess, but I prefer lights and decorations that leave me with a sense of awe.

 Christmas markets are a wonder in Europe and date back to medieval times.
-While the most visited and probably the most traditionally festive markets are in Germany, France, Austria, and neighbouring countries, the holiday season is celebrated uniquely in every country!
+While the most visited and probably the most traditionally festive markets are in Germany, France, and Austria, the holiday season is celebrated uniquely in every country!

-Lisbon is a beautiful city any time of year, with lots to see and do.
 The weeks leading up to Christmas are, indeed, magical all around Portugal.
-Being in Lisbon for 4 weeks, we watched the progress of the extravagant decorations and the hanging of 2.1 million LED bulbs.
+Being in Lisbon for 4 weeks, we watched the progress of the extravagant decorations and 2.1 million LED bulbs being hung.
 Even before any official light-up, the streets were stunning and Christmas markets were open daily with local artisans, lots of food and fun for families.

 There are walking tours, double-decker bus routes, and tuk-tuk tours available to move around the city quickly and view all the displays.
 Get Your Guide is where I’d start to research what fun things you can do in Lisbon.